qiboteam/qibo/examples/AAVQE condensed matter/README.md

+# Scaling of variational quantum circuit depth for condensed matter systems
 ## Problem
 Strongly-correlated many-body systems can give rise to exceptional quantum phenomena.
 In particular, the Ising model or the XXZ model have fundamental significance in condensed matter physics, and thus the realization of these systems may attract tremendous interest.
 Indeed, it is then an ambitious goal to prepare the ground state of those systems, and gain some insight into the physics of the problem.